Shaedul/SEE_Devops/README.md

 If Successfully done, Database name gallery is available.

 5. Check Tomcat installation and configuration.
-Open a browser, and try to access to these URLs:
+Open a browser, and try to access to these URLs:<br>
 ```
  http://192.168.33.18:8080
  http://192.168.33.18:8080/manager/html